 After a long flight, you arrive in Amman, the capital city of Jordan.

-Rather than attempting any sightseeing, rest and relax in the evening.
+Rather than attempting any sightseeing on this first night of your Jordan itinerary, rest and relax in the evening.
 If possible try to enjoy the sunset before turning in early.
 Keep your ears peeled for the sounds of prayer that rise hauntingly above the city as the sun sets – and which will wake you before dawn.

 Resources for Day 1: